-- Recycled paper: in the second half of 2018, retail sites began using recycled paper.
-The use of this type of paper doesn’t save a lot of money, but brings huge benefits in terms of reduced environmental impact: the production of each ream of recycled A4 paper saves 7.5 kg of wood, 19.3 Kwh of electricity, 107 litres of water and 1.6 kg of CO2.
-Our consumption of 8,720 reams of recycled A4 paper therefore saves 65,400 kg of wood, 168,296 Kwh of electric power, 940,016 litres of water and 13,952 kg of CO2.
+- Use of recycled paper in retail outlets.
+The use of this type of paper does not save a lot of money, but brings huge benefits in terms of reduced environmental impact.
+The production of one ream of recycled A4 paper saves 7.5 kg of wood, 19.3 kWh of electricity, 107 litres of water and 1.6 kg of CO2;

-- Stock Store Programme: this programme, introduced in 2013, manages stock control and materials reordering at retail points, as well as monitoring paper consumption.
+- Stock Store Programme.
+This programme, introduced in 2013, manages stock control and the reordering of materials at retail points, as well as monitoring paper consumption;

-- Digital signature: the implementation of digital signature technology for contracts relating both to the distribution network and gaming terminals reduces the need to print documents and therefore paper consumption.
+- Digital signature.
+The implementation of digital signature technology for contracts relating both to the distribution network and amusement machines reduces the need to print documents and therefore helps us fight paper consumption.

 Our commitment to correct waste disposal in our branches and offices has always sought to stimulate our employees' cultural awareness of the issue as opposed to focusing merely on the material aspect.
 Respect for the environment is an attitude that must be acquired through effort, especially in contexts where environmental impacts, and their danger and size, are not immediately visible.